-Hourly employees are compensated by a set hourly rate which is multiplied by the hours worked during any given pay period.
-For example, if a worker has an hourly rate of $10.50 and works 40 hours in a given week, then their wages for that period would be 40 X $10.50 or $420.
+Hourly employees are compensated at a set hourly rate, which is multiplied by the hours worked during any given pay period.
+For example, if a worker has an hourly rate of $10.50 and works 40 hours in a given week, then their wages for that period would be 40 x $10.50 or $420.

 Some employers do offer overtime pay for their salaried employees.
 Or, instead of overtime pay, employers might offer their salaried employees compensatory time off or some other form of benefits instead of overtime pay.

-However, if a salaried employee is classified as a non-exempt worker under Fair Labor Standards, then the employer must still pay that worker time and one-half for any hours worked over 40 hours in a given week.
-Salaried employees classified as non-exempt include, for example, employees earning less than $455 per week, or $23,660 per year.
-One exception to this rule is researchers working under government or education grants.
+If a salaried employee is classified as a non-exempt worker under the Fair Labor Standards Act, then the employer must pay that worker time and a half for any hours worked over 40 hours in a given week.

 If you do work in a state with overtime pay regulations, overtime is paid according to the standard that will provide the higher amount of pay.

-There are benefits to both salaried and hourly jobs.
-Salaried jobs often offer more benefits, including health insurance, maternity and paternity leave, and a 401(k) plan.
-Some salaried jobs come with more responsibility and influence than hourly jobs, which can be good if you are trying to move up a career ladder.
+Some salaried jobs come with more responsibility and influence than hourly jobs, which can be a plus if you are trying to move up the career ladder.
 Also, some people enjoy the stability of knowing they will receive the same amount in their paycheck every month.